Skip to main content

 # Navigate to a test project

-cd /path/to/fuzzforge/test_projects/static_analysis_vulnerable
+cd /path/to/fuzzforge/test_projects/vulnerable_app

-# Submit the workflow
+# Submit the workflow - CLI automatically uploads the local directory

 # Monitor the workflow

-fuzzforge runs status <run-id>
+fuzzforge workflow status <run-id>

 # View results when complete

-fuzzforge findings get <run-id>
+fuzzforge finding <run-id>

 Using the API:

-curl -X POST "http://localhost:8000/workflows/static_analysis_scan/submit" \
+curl -X POST "http://localhost:8000/workflows/security_assessment/upload-and-submit" \

 # Check status